|

 development.

-And the best way to develop
+The best way to develop

 psychological insight and spiritual development is to turn away from social